web-infra-dev/rsbuild/packages/document/docs/en/shared/config/source/alias.md

 - **Type:** `Record<string, string | string[]> | Function`
 - **Default:** `undefined`

-Create aliases to import or require certain modules, same as the [resolve.alias](https://webpack.js.org/configuration/resolve/#resolvealias) config of webpack and Rspack.
+Create aliases to import or require certain modules, same as the [resolve.alias](https://www.rspack.dev/config/resolve.html#resolvealias) config of Rspack.

 :::tip
 For TypeScript projects, you only need to configure [compilerOptions.paths](https://www.typescriptlang.org/tsconfig#paths) in the `tsconfig.json` file.
 The Rsbuild will automatically recognize it, so there is no need to configure the `source.alias` option separately.
 For more details, please refer to [Path Aliases](https://rsbuild.dev/guide/advanced/alias.html).